Mo&Friese stands for short film. All genres, all forms, all age groups!

 Every year we need the support of children and young people who rate the films or submit their own short works to us.
 Perhaps there are also film topics that you would like to get to know a little better?
 We have a wide range of workshops for this, which we offer not only during the festival week.
 And if you’d like to give others tips on which films are worth seeing, then you’ve come to the right place as a reporter.

-We will be showing a selection of the submitted films on Sunday, June 9 at the Lampenlager in the Festival Center.
-The films for filmmakers up to the age of 13 will be shown at 12am, the films for filmmakers between the ages of 14 and 18 as part of HIGH 5!
+The films for filmmakers up to 13 years of age will be shown at 12 noon, the films for filmmakers between 14 and 18 years of age as part of Gib Mir 5!
 NEON at 3 pm.

-High 5!
+Gib Mir 5!
 NEON

 Kurzfilm Agentur Hamburg e.V.